avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 **\\\sonoplus.local\sonoplus1**

-Leave the username and password blank.
+Leave the username and password **blank**.

 Once the share has been added, Sonos will automatically start a music library (re)index process.
 When this is complete, the contents of your USB storage device will be available to play via the Sonos apps under **Music Library**.

+(Note: if you're connecting to the share from outside Sonos -- e.g., from a PC -- connect to the share as a **guest** user, if prompted.)

 ## Step 4: Making changes